Jump to:

 Get Free Consultation

 Maris completed her undergraduate degree at Carleton College before attending the University of Illinois Urbana-Champaign’s (UIUC) DVM/PhD Veterinary Medical Scholars Program (VSMP).
-Maris started her own club at Carleton that focused on students with aspirations to pursue futures in science, and she was Vice President of the Pre-Veterinary Association.
-Upon graduation, Maris was presented with the Carleton’s Women's Leadership Award.
+Maris started a club at Carleton that focused on students with aspirations to pursue futures in science, and she was Vice President of the Pre-Veterinary Association.
+Upon graduation, Maris was presented with Carleton’s Women's Leadership Award.

 Before attending veterinary school, Maris gained hands-on experience in various settings.
 She worked at a small animal clinic for six years, interned at a zoo, and was a counselor at a horseback riding camp.
 During her senior year, Maris participated in a competitive Research Experience for Undergrads (REU) program at Friday Harbor Laboratories, where she published her first manuscript.
 After graduation, she began veterinary school at the University of Illinois, her first-choice professional school.